A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Higher Quantum Airy Structures for sigma a Product of Disjoint Cycles of the Same Length

 \item We now consider the case $\rho=1$ and $s=2$.
 Then $k=1$, and the operators read:

 with

 for $l \in \{0,\ldots, n-1\}$.
-To get a $\lambda$-good subalgebra, we must have that all $m \geq 0$ (see Section 3.3 in \cite{borot2018higher}).
-Thus we cannot get a $\lambda$-good subalgebra for $n > 2$.
+To get a $\lambda$-good subset, all $m$ must be at least non-negative (see Section 3.3 of \cite{borot2018higher}, for instance the beginning of the proof of Theorem 3.16, and also Proposition 3.14: the largest $\lambda$-good subset corresponds to the partition $\lambda=(r)$ of $r$, and it consists of all modes with $m \geq 0$).
+Thus we cannot get a $\lambda$-good subset for $n > 2$, as the specified subset contains negative modes, since $l \in \{0,\ldots,n-1\}$.
 Now consider $n=2$.
-In this case, this is not quite a $\lambda$-good subalgebra, but if we include, as usual, the mode $H^1_0$, we get the subalgebra corresponding to the partition
+In this case, this is not quite a $\lambda$-good subset, but if we include, as usual, the mode $H^1_0$, we get the $\lambda$-good subset corresponding to the partition